dj1ch/minigotchi/INSTALL.md

 int Config::channel = 1;
 ```

 Replace the `"fo:od:ba:be:fo:od"` with your actual BSSID(in the quotations), and the `1` with the channel you prefer(not in quotations).
 Note that the WiFi network you're listening on should be on a specific WiFi channel anyway, each AP is on a specific one.
+The BSSID in question should be one of your own, assuming the pwnagotchi is in your home it should be able to associate to your home WiFi network.

 - There should also be a line that says: